LEARNAcademy/syllabus/rails/rails-api.md

 $ rails routes
 ```

-There's a lot that's output to the screen but lets focus on this section:
+There's a lot that's output to the screen but lets focus on this section at the top of the output:

 ![Resource Routes](./assets/resource-routes.png)